bluezephyr/bitloom-hacks/README.md

 ## LEB Blink
-The LED Blink (ledblink) hack is a trivial program that flashes a LED on and of at a regular interval (240 ms).
+The LED Blink (ledblink) hack is a trivial program that flashes a LED on and off at a regular interval (240 ms).
 The program has one task (blink_task) that turns on and off the LED using the pin_digital_io interface.
-The current implementation runs on an ATMega328P and utilizes the HAL defined by the Bitloom core.
+The current implementation runs on an ATMega328P and utilizes the HAL declared by the BitLoom core.
 The timer interface and the IO interface are implemented by the submodule bitloom-avr.
 The port configuration is a custom implentation for this specific hack.